Pylons/pyramid/docs/designdefense.rst

 This is true.
-At the time of this writing, the total number of Python package distributions that :app:`Pyramid` depends upon transitively is 18 if you use Python 2.6 or 2.7, or 16 if you use Python 2.4 or 2.5.
+At the time of this writing, the total number of Python package distributions that :app:`Pyramid` depends upon transitively is 18 if you use Python 2.6 or 2.7, or 16 if you use Python 2.5.
 This is a lot more than zero package distribution dependencies: a metric which various Python microframeworks and Django boast.

 The :mod:`zope.component` and :mod:`zope.configuration` packages on which :app:`Pyramid` depends have transitive dependencies on several other packages